carolinasmbastos/covid-19-app/README.md

 # covid-19-app

-This is a data visualization project to show the latest number on the COVID-19 spread.
+This is a data visualization project to show the latest numbers on the COVID-19 spread.

 Enter a country name and view a bar chart with the progression of number of confirmed cases since March 1st, 2020.